hashicorp/terraform-aws-vault/modules/run-vault/README.md

 * `--agent-auth-type` The Vault AWS auth type to use for auto-auth.
 Required with `--agent`.
 Must be either `iam` or `ec2`
 * `--agent-auth-role` The Vault role to authenticate against.
 Required with `--agent`

-Optional Arguments for enabling the [AWS KMS auto-unseal](https://learn.hashicorp.com/vault/operations/ops-autounseal-aws-kms) (Vault Enterprise or 1.0 and above):
+### Options for enabling [AWS KMS auto-unseal](https://learn.hashicorp.com/vault/operations/ops-autounseal-aws-kms) (Vault Enterprise or 1.0 and above)

 * `--enable-auto-unseal` If this flag is set, enable the AWS KMS Auto-unseal feature.
 Default is false.
 * `--auto-unseal-kms-key-id` The key id of the AWS KMS key to be used for encryption and decryption.
 Required if `--enable-auto-unseal` is enabled.